Integrate into Shopify Themes built with Liquid

 </script>

-The public API key of your Purple Dot store can be found at the bottom of the Integration settings page in the Merchant Portal.
+with the public API key and shared secret of your Purple Dot store, which can be found at the bottom of the Integration settings page in the Merchant Portal.

 Purple Dot offers 3 different methods for shoppers to buy pre-order products